 Honestly ask yourself, “Am I a tub person?”

 Do you have another tub in the house?
 If the hall bath has one, usually that will take care of the occasional bath, washing the kids or the dogs.
 Bathrooms are a game of inches, and getting rid of the tub can open up a myriad of possibilities.
+Moreover, this is the best way to save space, so you can make the most of that space, while remodeling your bathroom.

 Plan for the future when planning a bathroom remodel.

 Today, you’re in good health, but what about 15 years from now?
 What if you break your leg skiing?
 What if you need to take care of elderly parents a few years from now?
 Even if you don’t need grab bars, curb-less entries, heated floors, bench seats, hand-held fixtures, etc. right now, you may need them in the future.
 A little planning now can save you a lot of money later.
 Go ahead and install the backing for future grab bars.
-Your contractor can mark their location on the plans for future reference, or you can take pictures of their location before drywall.
+Your contractor or the bathroom remodeling professional can mark their location on the plans for future reference, or you can take pictures of their location before drywall.
 Review all of the accessibility options with your designer.

 Balance beauty and maintenance.